Home /Compare /Gold vs Mustard

 Can you use gold and mustard together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.04:1.
-Use gold as the dominant/darker color and mustard as the accent or highlight.
+Yes.
+Both gold and mustard are yellow shades, so they pair naturally in a monochromatic palette.
+Use gold as the dominant color and mustard as the accent or highlight.

 What is the hex code for gold?+